-Table 2 Final assessment of existing procedures and documents impacted by the ISF Rule
+Table 3 Final assessment of existing procedures and documents impacted by the ISF Rule

-Document Due date Impact Consultation required?
-Indicative consultation commencement Constraint Formulation Guidelines 31 Aug 25 Additional section required to describe how ISF-specific constraints are formulated, if required by solution design.
-For example, constraints on ISF units to give them targets when contracts are active in the ISF.
-Standard Consultation April 2025 Constraint Implementation Guidelines 1 Dec 25 Any changes to constraint implementation as a result of the ISF to be reflected.
-Implementation Guidelines updated after Formulation Guidelines to reflect changes Not applicable Schedule of constraint violation penalty factors 31 Aug 25 Include new constraint violation penalty factors for constraints implemented in NEMDE as part of ISF enablement.
-It is possible that ISF constraints in NEMDE will use existing CVPs for security constraints, meaning that potentially no update is required.
-Standard Consultation April 2025 SO_OP_3704 - Pre-Dispatch 31 Aug 25 Pre-dispatch must include the security services scheduled in the latest ISF schedule (via constraints or bids).
-Include this information in the pre-dispatch procedure if required, such as by referencing ISF inputs or the Security Enablement Procedure.
-Standard Consultation April 2025 SO_OP_3715 - Power System Security Guidelines 31 Aug 25 Include ISF as one of the options for managing secure power system security.
-If the ISF requires accreditation or testing of ISF assets for participation, add in considerations for this and how it must be done to minimise impacts on power system security.
-Standard Consultation April 2025 SO_OP_3718 - Outage Assessment 31 Aug 25 Include an explanation that an outage is unlikely to proceed if there are insufficient ISF services available.
-Standard Consultation April 2025 Inertia Requirements Methodology 1 Dec 24 Add features to the existing methodology document to account for the system-wide minimum level of inertia concept introduced by ISF.
-Standard Consultation Completed NSCAS Description & Quantities procedure 1 Dec 24 Introduce system strength and inertia gaps as potential NSCAS gaps, and define how they will be quantified and declared.
-Standard Consultation Completed SO_OP_3707 - Directions and Clause 4.8.9 Instructions 4 Jul 24 Update with market notice information for improving directions transparency.
-Expedited consultation Completed
+Document Due date Impact Consultation Consultation commencement Constraint Formulation Guidelines 31 Aug 25 Additional section required to describe how security service-specific constraints are formulated, if required by solution design.
+For example, constraints on security service units to give them targets when contracts are enabled.
+Standard Consultation Commenced 7 April 2025 Constraint Implementation Guidelines 1 Dec 25 Any changes to constraint implementation as a result of the ISF rule to be reflected.
+Constraint Implementation Guidelines to be updated after Constraint Formulation Guidelines to reflect changes.
+Not applicable Schedule of constraint violation penalty factors 1 Dec 25 Include new constraint violation penalty factors for constraints implemented in NEMDE as part of security service enablement.
+It is possible that these constraints in NEMDE will use existing CVPs for security constraints, meaning that potentially no update is required.
+Changes to be made available for feedback.
+June 2025 (indicative) SO_OP_3704 - Pre-Dispatch 31 Aug 25 Pre-dispatch must include the security services scheduled in the latest security service schedule (via constraints and bids).
+Include this information in the pre-dispatch procedure if required, such as by referencing the Security Enablement Procedure.
+Consequential changes proposed as part of Security Enablement Procedure Consultation 10 .
+Commenced 7 April 2025 SO_OP_3715 - Power System Security Guidelines 31 Aug 25 Include security service scheduling as one of the options for managing secure power system security.
+If the ISF Rule requires accreditation or testing of security service assets for participation, add in considerations for this and how it must be done to minimise impacts on power system security.
+Consequential changes proposed as part of Security Enablement Procedure Consultation Commenced 7 April 2025 SO_OP_3718 - Outage Assessment 31 Aug 25 Include an explanation that an outage is unlikely to proceed if there are insufficient security services available.
+Consequential changes proposed as part of Security Enablement Procedure Consultation.
+Commenced 7 April 2025